-Pill counts are only conducted at Weeks 2 and 4 (Oral Safety Visits).
+- Pill counts are only conducted at Weeks 2 and 4 (Oral Safety Visits).
 These pill counts are done to ensure adequate participant study product exposure before moving to injectable product.
-Pill counts are not formally reviewed for visits in Step 2 or Step 3.

-Participants should be advised to bring open bottles to appointments, finish an open bottle before opening a new one, and should not combine or transfer pills between open bottles

-3. Pregnancy/Contraception

-- At the first positive pregnancy test, contact the CMC at 084cmc@hptn.org. - If pregnancy is confirmed at 4 weeks, please ensure the procedures under SSP Section 9.15.6 Unblinding Procedures in the Event of Confirmed Pregnancy are followed. - Kindly note these procedures are different from those for Emergency Unblinding for Medical Reasons (SSP Section 9.15.1), which should occur rarely, if at all, during the study.
+Pill counts are not formally reviewed for visits in Step 2 or Step 3. - Participants should be advised to bring open bottles to appointments, finish an open bottle before opening a new one, and should not combine or transfer pills between open bottles - The protocol does not allow for a "second chance" to meet the adherence threshold after the step 1 period has elapsed. - 3.
+Pregnancy/Contraception - At the first positive pregnancy test, contact the CMC at 084cmc@hptn.org. - If pregnancy is confirmed at 4 weeks, please ensure the procedures under SSP Section 9.15.6 Unblinding Procedures in the Event of Confirmed Pregnancy are followed. - Kindly note these procedures are different from those for Emergency Unblinding for Medical Reasons (SSP Section 9.15.1), which should occur rarely, if at all, during the study.
 Emergency unblinding discloses arm information to the IoR in Rave, which may be required in the setting of an urgent, potentially life-threatening clinical event.
-Pregnancy unblinding procedures limit information to direct treatment assignment for only the individual participant affected. - Sites should also contact the CMC if a participant has a contraceptive coverage lapse (Refer to LoA #3)
+Pregnancy unblinding procedures limit information to direct treatment assignment for only the individual participant affected. - Sites should always contact the CMC if a participant has a contraceptive coverage lapse (Refer to LoA #3) - If participant returns within the 1-month allowable grace period following a missed DMPA injection, or the 2-week grace period for NET-EN, sites can proceed with routine visit procedures (MUST also inform the CMC).